bo98117/hello-world/README.md

 # hello-world
 first repository on github
 Hello this is my first commit on github.
-This is the secon edit.
+This is the second edit.
+Third edit